Save Your Sanity Resources

 - Wisconsin’s Digital Library connects you to thousands of free library ebooks and e-audiobooks.
 Download the Libby app to make reading online even easier.
 Available with your library card.

 - Flipster magazines can be read on a computer or you can download the free app.
 There are over 90 magazines to choose from.
 Available with your library card.

-- Hoopla (coming April 1st): Hoopla will allow you to borrow movies, music, audiobooks, ebooks, comics, and TV shows to enjoy on your computer, tablet, or phone – and even your TV!
+- Hoopla: Hoopla allows you to borrow movies, music, audiobooks, ebooks, comics, and TV shows to enjoy on your computer, tablet, or phone – and even your TV!
 With no waiting, titles can be streamed immediately, or downloaded to phones or tablets for offline enjoyment later.
 Hoopla has hundreds of thousands of titles to choose from, with more being added daily.

 Kids' Learning Activities

 - The Youth Services blog of the Wisconsin Library Association has collected links to Author Readings and other helpful learning tools, as well as online library programming options.

 - There are a lot of brand new at-home teachers now that the schools have closed.
 PBS Wisconsin and the Department of Public Instruction have created a handy webpage chock-full of learning resources devoted to at-home learning.
 Check it out here.